mpgriffith/accio/README.md

 # 🪄 Accio - Plasmid Analysis Tool
+## (Assembly-based Circular Contig Identification for Outbreaks)
 An Assembly-Based Tool Enabling Plasmid Detection for Hospital Epidemiology

 > *"Accio plasmids!"* - Summon plasmids from bacterial genome assemblies

-A bioinformatics tool for assessing the plasmid content of clinical bacterial isolates using input genome assemblies (short-, long-, or hybrid assemblies).
+A bioinformatics tool for assessing the plasmid content of clinical bacterial isolates using input genome assemblies (short-, long-, or hybrid assemblies) using a custom plasmid database.

 ##  Features

-- ** Plasmid Discovery**: Combined scoring combining BLAST, Mash, synteny, and read coverage analysis
+- Plasmid Discovery : Combined scoring combining BLAST, Mash, synteny, and read coverage analysis
+- - assign plasmids to contigs in a genome assembly

-- ** Database Management**: Create and manage custom plasmid reference databases
+- Database: Create and manage custom plasmid reference databases
-- ** Circular Detection**: Enhanced analysis for circular contigs and plasmids
+- - Check sequences for replicons and circularity
+- - Cluster plasmid sequences using SKANI
+- - Group plasmids using Pling
+- - Create BLAST, MASH databases with representative plasmid sequences

 ##  Quick Start